-I just published my first work of original fiction–an adult paranormal romance called Drop Dead Gorgeous.
-It’s Book 1 in my L.A.
-Vamps series and published by Temptress Press.
+My first work of original fiction–an adult paranormal romance called Drop Dead Gorgeous –is Book 1 in my L.A.
+Vamps series and originally published by Temptress Press.
 If you like vampires, modeling, Los Angeles, and also like to have a little laugh with your vamp stories, then I think you’ll enjoy Drop Dead Gorgeous.

 “There’s love, lust, angst, danger, and heartbreaking sacrifice amidst

 Los Angeles modeling scene, and it makes for an incredibly fun ride!” –ysar, Fic Central